bev-a-tron/bev-a-tron.github.io/_posts/2020-05-18-journey-to-oak-airport.markdown

 ![bart]({{site.url}}/assets/oak_bart.jpg)

-When the train arrived at Coliseum, I accidentally tapped out of the station.
-The station agent and a policeman at the exit, both wearing masks, were really friendly and helpful.

-When you accidentally tap out, the station agents resolve the issue by letting the rider walk through the emergency exit gate, so the Clipper transit card will work properly.

-I went back in through the emergency exit, and I followed their instructions to get to the airport tram.
+I walked to the airport tram.

-At the other end, the station agent had been called and told that I was coming, so she was all ready to let me through the emergency exit gate, all with a friendly smile.

 Nobody else was there.
 I approached the airport tram and the station agent opened the doors.
 I stepped on, and the tram departed.

 ![tram]({{site.url}}/assets/oak_tram.jpg)